gabrieldep/McDonaldsTest/README.md

 ## Documentation

-This solution is composed by 3 solutions.
+This solution is composed by 3 projects.

 ### Web Api
 This api was developed with Dotnet 6.0 and have only one endpoint.
 PostOrder.